On cultural tourism, heritage, and racism in Portugal

 My idea of sustainable cultural tourism goes in a different direction:

 - It’s about addressing ALL cultural aspects of a destination and how the WHOLE history – good, bad, and ugly – of a country or a city influenced and influences that local culture (which, unlike some people believe, it’s subject to change).

-- It’s about lending my platform to cultural events and local artists who might not be appealing to mass media (I’m much more interested in their stories, their creative processes, and how they view their hometown which is my travel destination).
+- It’s about lending my platform to cultural events and local artists who might not appeal to mass media (I’m much more interested in their stories, their creative processes, and how they view their hometown, my travel destination).

-We have to paint the whole picture, we can’t continue to just focus on the highlights (read, the “good” things) of a destination, especially when that destination is our hometown or our home country.
+We have to paint the whole picture.
+We can’t continue to just focus on the highlights (read, the “good” things) of a destination, especially when that destination is our hometown or home country.

 We also have to revisit our notions of heritage and challenge them if we have to.
 More public debates, like the one in 2018 around the founding of a Museum of “Discoveries” in Lisbon, are necessary.
 And having just one memorial or monument dedicated to slavery or that “other” side of that historical period is disproportionate.

-Note: The COVID-19 pandemic has postponed the construction of the slavery memorial in Lisbon, “Plantation – Prosperity and Nightmare” by Angolan artist Kiluanji Kia Henda.
+Note: The COVID-19 pandemic has postponed building the slavery memorial in Lisbon, “Plantation – Prosperity and Nightmare” by Angolan artist Kiluanji Kia Henda.

 Painting the whole picture on cultural and historical tours in Portugal

-As a freelance travel writer, I’ve been in a considerable number of guided tours in Lisbon – so-called historical or cultural or both.
-The majority of them fails to paint the whole picture, especially when addressing the period the Portuguese have dubbed as the “Age of Discoveries”.
+As a freelance travel writer, I’ve been on many guided tours in Lisbon – so-called historical or cultural or both.
+The majority of them fail to paint the whole picture, especially when addressing the period the Portuguese have dubbed as the “Age of Discoveries.”